Public opinion in the United States on the invasion of Iraq: Public opinion on Iraq War more evenly split 15 years after conflict

 Fifteen years into U.S. involvement in Iraq, public opinion as to whether military force was appropriate sees a more divided population, although not as stark as previous years.
 As of March 2018, 48% of Americans polled responded the invasion was the wrong decision, 43% saying it was the right decision, up 4% from 2014.
 Along party lines, Republicans went from 52% in 2014 to 61% in 2018, and said the U.S. made the right decision in using military force in Iraq.
 On the other side of the aisle, Democrats have stayed fairly consistent in their views on the conflict, only shifting one percent in the past four years.

 Support for Iraq War dramatically decreases in two decades since invasion

 March of 2023 marked the 20-year anniversary of the U.S. invasion of Iraq.
 Public support for the lengthy war significantly decreased over the past two decades.
-As of 2023, 36 percent of Americans believe the US was right to invade Iraq in 2003, while 61 percent believe it was the wrong decision.
+As of 2023, 36 percent of Americans believed the US was right to invade Iraq in 2003, while 61 percent believed it was the wrong decision.

 Nevertheless, John Bolton, former U.S. Ambassador to the United Nations, and, at the time of the invasion, the U.S. Undersecretary of State, said with 20 years of hindsight, "I would do exactly the same thing."

+Overall Assessment and Legacy of the War

+Many Americans view the Iraq War as one of the worst foreign policy decisions in the country’s history.
+In a 2020 poll, 39% of voters believed that the Iraq War was the worst decision in U.S. history.
+Additionally, only 31% of Americans believe that the war made the United States safer.

+Shifts in Public Opinion in Recent Years

+Majority Opposed to the Iraq Invasion: In a joint Axios/Ipsos poll conducted in March 2023, 61% of Americans believed that the invasion of Iraq was the wrong decision.
+Only 36% of respondents viewed the action as justified.

+Impact of the War on National Security: In the same poll, only 31% of Americans believed that the Iraq War made the United States safer.

+Declining Trust in Government and Media

+According to a March 2023 poll by Axios/Ipsos, 61% of Americans believed that the invasion of Iraq was the wrong decision, and only 31% thought the war made the United States safer.
+These results reflect a decline in public trust in government decision-making on foreign policy.
+Additionally, a 2007 study by the Pew Research Center found that only 38% of Americans trusted media reports about the Iraq War, compared to around 81% at the beginning of the war in 2003.
+This drop in trust in the media has fueled concerns about the accuracy of information released about the war.